 • A minimum Grade Point Average (GPA) of 3.0

-• At least 3 Letters of Recommendation
+• At least two Letters of Recommendation

 • An Undergraduate Degree (preferably in Architecture/Architecture-related field)